wpswings/upsell-order-bump-offer-for-woocommerce/README.txt

 * Our WooCommerce order bump offer plugin is compatible with the [**Ultimate Gift Cards for WooCommerce**](https://wordpress.org/plugins/woo-gift-cards-lite/) plugin that allows your customers to redeem their gift cards and earn even more discounts.
 This will allow the merchants to offer more payment options to their customers for the bump offers.

+* The Upsell Order Bump Offer plugin is compatible with the [**One Click Upsell Funnel For WooCommerce**](https://wordpress.org/plugins/woo-one-click-upsell-funnel/) which allows customers to create post-purchase upselling offers to increase average order value (AOV) and boost sales.

+* The plugin Upsell Order Bump is compatible with the [**Subscriptions For WooCommerce**](https://wordpress.org/plugins/subscriptions-for-woocommerce/) which allows your customers to create upsell offers on subscription products.

+* Upsell Order Bump plugin is compatible with **WPML** which enables your users to access content in their native language.
+So whether it is in Arabic or Hebrew language, this plugin will support it.

 == WHAT PREMIUM VERSION OF UPSELL ORDER BUMP OFFER FOR WOOCOMMERCE OFFERS ==

 * WooCommerce upsell popup